 - Selenium: This trace element is essential for the proper function of the thyroid and protection from oxidative stress.
 Inadequate intake of selenium-rich foods is linked to a luteal phase defect, affecting the menstrual cycles’ post-ovulation phase.

 - Vitamin B6: Research conducted in 2007 showed that women with high vitamin B levels are more fertile than others.
 While it remains uncertain if increasing levels of vitamin B6 can improve fertility, its ability to lower homocysteine levels is one of the reasons why it might be linked to fertility.

 - Vitamin C: Vitamin C is an antioxidant that reduces the effect of free radicals on the body.
-Vitamin C can improve sperm health and decrease sperm DNA fragmentation when combined with vitamin E.
+Aside from being a good supplement for the immune system and great for skin, especially to those who are doing skin cycling, Vitamin C can improve sperm health and decrease sperm DNA fragmentation when combined with vitamin E.